nic0michael/RabbitMQProducerMicroservice/docker.md

 ## 2. Create a folder called Docker
 Create a folder called Docker in your project.

-## 3. Create a file called  Dockerfile with this content
+## 3. Create a file called  Dockerfile in this folder with this content

 ```
 FROM alpine:latest